ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

   </tr>
   <tr>
     <td>Plaintext</td>
-    <td>Optional: The key material of the DEK that contains the data you want to manage and protect.
-A plaintext that is used for key wrapping must be base64 encoded.
-To generate a 256-bit DEK, you can omit the `plaintext` attribute.
-The service generates a base64 encoded DEK to use for key wrapping.</td>
+    <td>Optional: The data encryption key (DEK) that you want to use for data encryption.
+This value must be base64 encoded.
+To generate a new DEK, you can omit the <code>plaintext</code> property.
+Key Protect generates a random plaintext (32 bytes) that is rooted in an HSM and then wraps that value.</td>
   </tr>
   <tr>
     <td>Additional authentication data (AAD)</td>